-User selectable choice of rolling shutter modes for exposure provides flexibility for a wide range of applications.
-The advantages of rolling shutter are high frame rates and low read out noise.
+User selectable choice of rolling or global shutter mode for exposure provides flexibility for a wide range of applications.
+The advantages of rolling shutter are high frame rates and low read out noise whereas global shutter provides snapshot images for fast moving objects.
 Due to realtime transmission of the image data to the PC, there is no latency between recording and access or storage of the data.